fluxninja/aperture/docs/content/use-cases/quota-scheduler/external-rate-limiting.md

 The Quota Scheduler Policy is a sophisticated solution designed to manage and limit outgoing requests from services to an external API server.
 This policy makes applications cost-aware, ensuring that they operate within assigned quota limits to prevent cost overruns.
-Workload priorities may differ based on the application, and maintaining prioritized access for critical workloads during external rate limiting is of paramount importance.
+Workload priorities might differ based on the application, and maintaining prioritized access for critical workloads during external rate limiting is of paramount importance.
 The policy leverages the [`Quota Scheduler`](/reference/policies/bundled-blueprints/policies/quota-scheduler.md)